YieldDAO-Foundation/metaip-contracts/contracts/README.md

 This contract is meant to be inherited by NFT contracts and any contract that wishes to expose the `getLicenseURI` and `getLicenseName` methods.

 ### contracts/examples/MyToken.sol
-An example NFT contract that inherits `CantBeEvil`.
+An example NFT contract that inherits `@metaip-contracts/contracts/licenses/CantBeEvil.sol`.

+### Subscribe and Website
+To obtain ongoing information about “NFT IP RWA”, please subscribe to the official website: https://metaip.xyz

 ## Disclaimer